 To use Disk Drill to recover lost files from a flash drive, follow the instructions below.

 2. Open Disk Drill and find your flash drive from the list of drives that show up.
-Select it, then press the “Search for last data” button at the bottom of the display.flash drive recovery on mac using software step 2
+Select it, then press the “Search for last data” button at the right side of the window.select flash drive from list and start scan

 3. Wait for Disk Drill to scan for files.
 Once it has finished scanning, you’ll be able to “Review found items,” or “Recover all.”
-Tap the button that best applies to your needs.usb data recovery on mac using software step 3
+Tap the button that best applies to your needs.Click review found data button to display files

 👀

-Our editorial team loves Disk Drill, but again, there are other options.
-For example, you can find out how to use the PhotoRec to recover lost files here.
+Our editorial team and I highly recommend Disk Drill, but there are other options available.
+For instance, you can learn how to use PhotoRec to recover lost files here.

 Conclusion